Yaxha: Causeways

 The Lake Causeway (Calzada del Lago in Spanish) runs north from the lake shore to the city centre, where it continues as Via 5.
 The total length of the causeway and the via is around 400 m.
 The Lake Causeway was designed to allow the rapid movement of goods and people between the city and the lake, and easy access to water.
 The Lake Causeway probably developed from a Middle Preclassic pathway that ran between the shore and the early settlement.
 The earliest version of the Lake Causeway was built in the Late Preclassic; it was about 10 m wide and was raised 0.5 m above natural ground level.
 The Via 5 continuation did not exist in the Late Preclassic, when the later city centre had not yet developed.
 During the Late Classic the causeway was further developed and extended with the formal construction of Via 5 running across the site core.
-The point where the two met was deliberately narrowed with the construction of flanking buildings and is likely to have been a guardpost where access to the site core was controlled.
+The point where the two met was deliberately narrowed with the construction of flanking buildings and is likely to have been a guard post where access to the site core was controlled.
 It is likely that travellers and goods arriving at the city were inspected and taxed at this control point.
 At its narrowest point the entrance from the causeway to Via 5 was just 2 m wide.
 Parapets were erected flanking the Lake Causeway; they stood approximately 1 m high and varied from 2 to 3 m wide.
 The southern extreme of the causeway was modified with the construction of a stucco-covered platform with masonry walls defining the east and south sides.
 From the southern end of the causeway to the union with Via 5 there is an approximate difference in altitude of more than 50 m.
 There is some evidence that steps were carved from the limestone bedrock where the southern platform met the Lake Causeway.
 During a second phase of construction in the Late Classic, the southern platform was enlarged to measure 32 m east-west by 19 m north-south.
 The platform was supported on the south and east sides by refurbished talud walls coated in stucco.
 The causeway itself was redesigned as a long ramp that joined the southern platform with the city centre and the junction with Via 5.
 In the Terminal Classic (c.
 AD 800–900) the southern end of the Lake Causeway was re-dressed with limestone fill.
 The stepped sides of the southern platform were filled in and covered with stone to form ramps.
 At about this time Stela A, a plain monument, was erected on the platform.
 Also in the Terminal Classic the restrictions at the north end of the causeway where it met Via 5 were removed; the whole area was levelled with finely dressed stone and mortar that left the access free for the entire width of the causeway.
 Ceramic remains recovered from the Lake Causeway are scarce and poorly preserved due to the strong waterflow along the incline caused during the rain season, resulting in artefacts being eroded and washed downhill towards the lake.